Developing the team: Meet the Weldmar Apprentices

 Think of apprenticeships, and you may very well immediately imagine school and college leavers taking their first step on their chosen career ladder.

-In reality, apprenticeships provide a wide range of training and educational opportunities for people of all ages, at all levels, and staff at Weldmar have an opportunity to develop both professionally and personally by studying for a qualification as an apprentice.
+In reality, apprenticeships provide a wide range of training and educational opportunities for people of all ages, at all levels.
+Staff at Weldmar have an opportunity to develop both professionally and personally by studying for a qualification as an apprentice.

-There is a wide range of qualifications available, and cover just about every discipline at Weldmar, from clinical to retail to finance.
+There is a wide range of qualifications available.
+They cover just about every discipline at Weldmar, from clinical to retail to finance.

 Ruth Honebon began studying for the MSc Advanced Clinical Practice qualification with Bournemouth University in 2019, as an apprenticeship, which is a three year course.

 Ruth says it’s been very hard work so far, but all worth it.
 “Being totally honest I have felt like stopping, but found the strength to continue with the ongoing growing support of the team.
 I can say with my hand on my heart that I would not change any of it now.
 I’ve grown both professionally and personally.
 I have learnt that with the right support we all have the potential to grow.”